cfengine/documentation/reference/promise-types/measurements.markdown

 54. cpu3: %CPU utilization core 3

-Slots with a higher number are used for custom measurement promises in CFEngine Nova.
+Slots with a higher number are used for custom measurement promises in CFEngine Enterprise.

-These values collected and analysed by `cf-monitord` are transformed into agent variables in the `$(mon.`name`)` context.
+These values collected and analyzed by `cf-monitord` are transformed into agent variables in the `$(mon.`name`)` context.

 **Measurement promise syntax:**